Costa Rica Roadtrip - Part 2

 Turtles tour

-The turtle tour itself was an amazing experience.
+The turtle tour itself was a wonderful experience.
 We were able to get very close to the animals, watched them lay eggs and vanish back into the ocean.
 The most special part for me was seeing this very slow, seemingly unable to crawl, turtle making its way over a rather big old tree trunk.
 I have no idea how it managed to get over there, but I'll never forget the squeaking sound it made as it happened.
 The guides made sure we did not disturb the turtles, which is also why I couldn't take any pictures to share with you (only red light can be used near them).
 However, the guide told us that in the weeks before our visit, there had been over a hundred people every single day to watch the turtles.
 Even though all individual tours have their own private segments of the beach, and there are two different starting times for the groups, it sounded to me as it's too many people to sustain the animal welfare and their surrounding nature.
 As we visited towards the end of September, we were going during the shoulder season at the end of the egg-laying period and participated in a rather small group.
 So while it was an unforgettable experience, I'm not entirely certain about the long-term sustainability of this activity, at least during the peak season.

 Accommodation